“What is sauce for the goose may be sauce for the gander but is not necessarily sauce for the chicken, the duck, the turkey or the guinea hen.

 When the chilies are nice and soft, take them off the heat.

 Peel the chilies and put in a blender.
 If you’re using dried chilies the peeling won’t be possible, just include the skin.
+If you want a milder version of the sauce, remove the seeds too.

 When the chicken is done, remove from the water, and let cool until you can handle it, then shred the meat into fine shreds.